webprofusion/certify-docs/docs/script-hooks.md

 title: Scripting Hooks
 ---

-# Request Script Hooks
+# Scripting

-Certify is extensible via PowerShell scripts which can be configured to run before or after the Certificate Request.
+Certify is extensible via PowerShell scripts which can be configured to run before or after the Certificate Request (check `Show Advanced Options` and open the `Scripting` tab).
 The scripts are provided a parameter `$result` which contains the status and details of the managed certificate being requested.
 You can execute any commands including creating new processes, or using other command line tools.

 A common use for script hooks is to use your new certificate for services other than IIS websites, such as Microsoft Exchange, RDP Gateway, FTP servers and other services.